camilafbarcellos/techmatch-api-azure/README.md

 - [Express](https://expressjs.com/) API with complete CRUD routes to [Questions](#questions-endpoints), including token authentication for adding, updating and deleting a question;
     - Uses [JSON Web Token (JWT)](https://jwt.io/) to authenticate and authorize tokens that lasts 1h.
 - Cloud [MongoDB Atlas](https://www.mongodb.com/atlas/database) database with [Questions](#questions-entity) collection;
+- Full [Swagger](https://swagger.io/) documentation following the OpenAPI Specification;
-- Complete [Postman](https://www.postman.com/) collection containing all the REST API tests and a full detailed description.
+- Complete [Postman](https://www.postman.com/) collection containing all the REST API tests and a full detailed description;
     - You can download the JSON file of the [Postman collection](./tests//postman/techmatch-API.postman_collection.json) and import it directly to your Postman to check the full API description and request examples;
     - At Postman, follow ``Import > Select file`` to correctly import the collection and use it.
+- End-to-end tests for the API endpoints built with [Jest](https://jestjs.io/) and [Supertest](https://www.npmjs.com/package/supertest).

 ## :gear: Technologies
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)